Deducteam/nubo/README.md

 - Setup a central repository such that downloading proof package `lib-0.1-enc.tgz` is as easy as `wget REPO/lib-0.1-enc.tgz`.

+- Implement automated type checking of libraries (target `check` of `library.mk`), possibly by providing a script alongside the `Makefile`

-- Add a tool to resolve dependencies and install recursively libraries needed.
+- Add a tool to resolve dependencies and install recursively libraries needed (script probably).

 [1]: https://tools.ietf.org/html/draft-phillips-record-jar-01
 [2]: https://man.openbsd.org/make.1